M-o-a-T/moat-kv/docs/source/tutorial.rst

 Dynamic configuration
 =====================

-For some use cases, you might want to configure DistKV dynamically instead of by a static configuration file.
+For some use cases, you might want to configure MoaT-KV dynamically instead of by a static configuration file.

 This is not always feasible; in particular, the "logging" and "server" sections are imported once.
-Also, options used for connecting to another DistKV server cannot be set dynamically because you need them before the data are available.
+Also, options used for connecting to another MoaT-KV server cannot be set dynamically because you need them before the data are available.

-Other options may be overridden by storing a new values at ``.distkv config
+Other options may be overridden by storing a new values at ``.moat.kv config
 <name>``.
 It is not possible to be more specific.
 (TODO)

 If a client's ACLs do not allow reading a config entry, it will be silently